tyntec/api-collection/chat-api/v2/README.md

 You can now promote and demote participants of a group to group admins.

+This change adds as well the events

+ - ``WhatsAppGroupEvent::userPromoted`` and
+ - ``WhatsAppGroupEvent::userDemoted``

-This change adds as well two events indicating the promotion and demotion of a user.
+indicating the promotion and demotion of a user.

+#### WhatsApp group icon events

+When a user modifies the group icon, you can now receive the events

+ - ``WhatsAppGroupEvent::iconChanged`` and
+ - ``WhatsAppGroupEvent::iconDeleted``

+to get aware of this situation

 #### Deletion of WhatsApp profile logo